ryanlail/first-order-logic-compiler/README.md

 * -l - log file name

 ## Input files
-For examples on how to format the input files, please see the examples included in this repository
+For examples on how to format the input files, please see example 1 included in this repository.
+There are also examples of invalid formulae.

+## Examples
+* Example 1 - valid input
+* Example 2 - valid input
+* Example 3 - Invalid input file (hence no tree, no grammar)
+* Example 4 - Invalid formula (hence grammar no tree)
+* Example 5 - Invalid formula (extra bracket at end of formula)